 Sun with Gary Grimshaw, a community paper and comrade to the Fifth Estate.
-John, Leni and Grimshaw were the original founders of Trans-Love Energies, a collective of communes that were in the service of the people.
+John, Leni and Grimshaw were the original founders of Trans-Love the original founders of Trans-Love Energies, a collective of communes that were in the service of the people.
 John was one of the original organizers of the Ann Arbor Free Park Concerts in '66 and '67, and '68.
 Anyone who was around then remembers him well.
-In the extremely limited form of communications we get from him in prison it's clear that his spirit and love for the people continue to grow and motivate his every move and idea.
+In the extremely limited form of communications we get from him in prison it's clear that his spirit and love for the people continue to grow and motion It's clear that his spirit and love for the people continue to grow and motivate his every move and idea.
 It's good time that the people raise our voices now to show that we support John as much as he supports all of us out here.
-He's an exceptional brother and we need him out here with us to help on our way to self-determination and freedom.
+He's an exceptional brother and we need him out here with us to help on our ways to self determine the help on our way to self-determination and freedom.

-All Power to the People FREE JOHN NOW!
-Pun Plamondon, Central Committee, Rainbow People's Party
+All Power to the People

+FREE JOHN NOW!

+Pun Plamondon, Central Committee,

+Rainbow People's Party